-If you do not want your child to take part in those lessons you will need to make your request in writing to office@pinnerwood.co.uk before the lesson is taught (even if you have done so before).
-Then your child's teacher will be informed and they will ensure your child is given a different task outside of the classroom.
-This might be reading a book or finishing a piece of work.
+If you do not want your child to take part in those lessons you will need to make your request in writing to Miss Marriott before the lesson is taught.
+You will be then be offered a meeting with Miss Marriott to discuss your concerns.
+If, after the meeting, you still do not want your child to be included in the lesson, your child's teacher will be informed and they will ensure your child is given a different task outside of the classroom.